 Juniors and Seniors (who are not already members) who have achieved a GPA of 92.5% will be sent applications late in the summer.
 All members are carefully selected, based on the National Honor Society tenets of scholarship, leadership, service, and character.
 A formal induction ceremony is held each November, although new members are accepted and must begin completion of the service requirement shortly after their admission in September.

 Community service is an transformative learning experience that promotes personal growth and builds character.
 That is why the West Shore School District requires that all of our National Honor Society members must complete 40 hours of community service during each year of membership.
 Service hours for Seniors must be completed by the beginning of May.
-Seniors may also submit up to ten hours from service provided during the Summer before their Senior year.
+Seniors may also submit hours from service provided during the Summer before their Senior year.
 Service hours for Juniors must be completed by the beginning of June.
 Failure to submit these hours will result in dismissal from the organization.
-Please see the NHS table outside Room 237 for Service Opportunities, Hours Slips, and other information.
-Please remember to turn in signed hours forms to Mr. Fisher, so they can be counted!
+Please see the NHS table outside Room 237 for Service Opportunities and other information.
+Please remember to submit your hours, so they can be counted!
 Students receive a letter midyear specifying their progress toward the service hours requirement.
 Students who have not completed half of their service hours at that time are placed on probation and urged to see Mr. Fisher promptly to rectify the situation.

 Attendance at NHS Meetings is mandatory, except under extenuating circumstances.
 If you miss a meeting, see Mr. Fisher personally to get an agenda from the meeting.
 Also, please sign up for Remind by texting @rlnhs to 81010 to receive text updates and information from Mr. Fisher.
 Agendas from the most recent meeting are generally available in Room 237.

 NHS Meetings are held on the second Tuesday of each month at 7:10 am in the Auditorium.
 Be there early to sign in.
 Attendance is MANDATORY.